Class certification sought in race discrimination suit against IT giant

 Do not delay.
 Employment discrimination claims often have strict deadlines.

-The attorneys at The Armstrong Law Firm with three offices in the San Francisco Bay Area represent employees in all kinds of employment discrimination and harassment claims.
+The attorneys at The Armstrong Law Firm with four offices in the San Francisco Bay Area represent employees in all kinds of employment discrimination and harassment claims.